-It’s August, and what is surely the most confusing election in Alaska history is just two weeks away.
+It’s August, and what is surely the most confusing election in Alaska history is Tuesday, Aug 16.

-Early voting has begun in the primary election and special U.S. House race.
+Alaskans are voting in both the primary election and special U.S. House race.

 Got questions?
 We’ve got answers.

 Am I going to get a mailed ballot?

 Only if you applied for one by Aug.
 6.